 - Society: Societal viewpoint on the aspects of health and illness

 Definition of health and illness

-Several nuances and variations do exist between the two extremes of health and disease.
-Medicine primarily takes cues from the World Health Organisation (WHO) of health:
+Several nuances and variations exist between the 2 extremes of health and disease.
+Medicine primarily takes cues from the World Health Organisation (WHO) for a definition of health:

-But not every deviation from the norm, the optimum, can be classified as ill/pathologic.
-The doctor in charge is aware of the several gradients and nuances of the wellbeing of a person, but due to outer structures (health insurance, employer, …) often has to categorize patients into one of both categories, health or illness.
+However, not every deviation from the normal can be classified as an illness or a pathological status.
+Doctors are often aware of the several gradients and nuances of the well-being of a person, but due to outer structures (health insurance, employer, etc.), they often have to categorize patients as healthy or ill.

 Health and illness: What is the norm?

 - Biological and physiological: Diagnostic standards define certain limits and deviations from such limits are classified as pathological.
 Laboratory results with precise ranges of values are indicative of such limits and values lying outside these limits are indicative of ‘abnormalities’.

 - Social: Codes of behavior are learned and differ a lot between different cultures.

 - Statistical: The statistical average is considered as normal.

 - Ideal: Wants and ideals create a target status, which is aimed at.